kynetx/Fuse-API/docs/preparing_release.md

 	You should expect a clean run with no errors or warnings.

-2. Do the same thing for fuse_keys.krl.
+2. Do the same thing for fuse_keys.krl if you're releasing keys.

 3. Copy all of the version files created above to AWS.
 Note that everything but the keys file should be on a publicly readable URL.